microsoft/MixedRealityToolkit-Unity/Assets/HoloToolkit/Input/README.md

 #### Microphone

-##### DictationInputManager.cs
-Singleton class that implements  the DictationRecognizer to convert the user's speech to text.
-The DictationRecognizer exposes dictation functionality and supports registering and listening for hypothesis and phrase completed events.

-- **InitialSilenceTimeout** :  The time length in seconds before dictation recognizer session ends due to lack of audio input in case there was no audio heard in the current session.
-- **AutoSilenceTimeout** : The time length in seconds before dictation recognizer session ends due to lack of audio input.
-- **RecordingTime** : Length in seconds for the manager to listen.

 ##### MicStream.cs
 Lets you access beam-formed microphone streams from the HoloLens to optimize voice and/or room captures, which is impossible to do with Unity's Microphone object.
 Takes the data and inserts it into Unity's AudioSource object for easy handling.
 Also lets you record indeterminate-length audio files from the Microphone to your device's Music Library, also using beam-forming.